Yordan Alvarez Preview, Player Props: Astros vs. Rangers

 Yordan Alvarez At The Plate

-- He has hit a long ball in 21 games this season (23.3%), leaving the park in 5.9% of his trips to the plate.
+- In 23.1% of his games this year, he has hit a home run, and 5.8% of his trips to the plate.

-- He has scored in 54.4% of his games this year, with more than one run scored in 11.1%.
+- He has scored in 54.9% of his games this year, with two or more runs scored in 11.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.